arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Client Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.png)

-Subsequently, you will need to define a variable to store the counter data retrieved from the server Opta™.
-To do this, navigate to the `Input Reg.` tab found within the Modbus function configuration interface.
+Subsequently, you need to define a variable to store the counter data retrieved from the server Opta™.
+To do this, navigate to the `Input Reg.` tab within the Modbus function configuration interface.
 Introduce a variable named `counter_rec` to capture the data transmitted through the protocol.

 The following image shows a visual representation of the anticipated configuration:

 ![Arduino PLC IDE - Opta™ Client Modbus Function of the Node (Input Reg.)](assets/opta_plcide_client_modbusFunctionConfig_reg.png)

-In this tutorial's demonstration, the client Opta™ is configured to use status LEDs and relays as response to certain action.
+In this tutorial's demonstration, the client Opta™ is configured to use status LEDs and relays to respond to particular actions.
 We have the flexibility to assign variables to these status LEDs.
 For the present example, we will use designations ranging from `LED1` to `LED4` for the corresponding status LEDs.

-For example, to use the `relay_1` and `LED1` variables for the first relay and status LED respectively, these variables should be defined under the 'Local IO Mapping' section, specifically within 'Relay Outputs' and 'LED Outputs'.
+For example, to use the `relay_1` and `LED1` variables for the first relay and status LED, respectively, these variables should be defined under the 'Local IO Mapping' section, specifically within 'Relay Outputs' and 'LED Outputs'.
 Neglecting this step will cause the program compilation to flag errors because of these undefined designations.

 The following image shows a glimpse into how the configuration should appear within the PLC IDE interface: